Readers do not want to be pitched book #2 or higher in a series.

 Here is another scenario.

 Let's imagine that they read about your promoted book on your list at Shepherd.
-They are intrigued and click to Amazon to learn more.
+They are intrigued and click on Amazon to learn more.

 They land on Amazon and instantly see the title of the book, which indicates it is part of a series and book #2.
-You lose their interest.
+You lose their interest, and they give up.
 You just spent all that time selling them on a story that is not the one they need to read first.

 I can't stress this enough :)